nutanix/karbon-platform-services/how_to/realtime_data_pipeline/readme.md

 Running the example

-1. Download the certificates from Karbon Services for IoT and store them locally under certs. directory.
+1. Download the certificates from Karbon Platform Services for IoT and store them locally under certs. directory.
 Name the files as follows:
     * ca.crt - Root CA certificate
     * client.crt - client certificate
     * client.key - client private key
-1. Modify broker_address to point to the Karbon Services for IoT edge IP address.
+1. Modify broker_address to point to the Karbon Platform Services for IoT edge IP address.
 1. Run the example as follows:
 ```console
 $ python2.7 mqtt-example.py